10 Proofreading Mistakes by Trainees on Our DipTrans Online Course

 A professional translator is a professional proofreader

 It’s part of our job as translators to proofread our own work.
-But, learning to proofread your own translations is challenging.
-Translators on my Diploma in Translation online course often struggle to do a good proofread under DipTrans exam conditions.
+But learning to proofread your own translations is challenging.
+Translators on our Diploma in Translation online course often struggle to do a good proofread under DipTrans exam conditions.
 But, with deadlines getting tighter by the day, professional translators face this type of pressure, too.

-Translators who do my Spanish-to-English Diploma in Translation online course have already mastered Spanish.
-But, few have studied the English language in depth.
+Translators who do our online translation courses have already mastered their source language.
+But few have studied the English language in depth.
 From the day we start school, English speakers receive limited training on the grammar and punctuation of our own language.

 During my training as a linguist, and then as a translator, I was never taught how to proofread, or even how to punctuate professionally.
 Consequently, I didn’t realise my professional skills in this area were lacking until I began working as a translator.
 It was then that I found I was often unsure of how to punctuate my sentences.
 Also, when proofreading, I would sometimes miss obvious mistakes.
 And then blush when my customer pointed them out.